-The perception individuals have as they interact with a nonprofit organization across every platform and touchpoint is what we call Mission Experience and providing a quality Mission Experience should be the chief priority for long-term success.
+The perception individuals have as they interact with an association, nonprofit, or higher ed organization across every platform and touchpoint is what we call Mission Experience.
+Providing a quality Mission Experience should be the chief priority for long-term success.

 As consumers, we have first-hand knowledge of what a good Customer Experience is, and likely made purchase decisions because of it.
 Not surprisingly, these consumer behaviors also have an impact on the nonprofit sector.